serafinayu/CPSC-349-Business_Card_Generator/README.md

 # Business Card Generator Website Project #

-This is a website that allows the users to create their business cards.
+This is a simple web-based tool for generating an online business card.
+Users are able to input their information, including name, title, links, and phone number.
+The website will then generate a business card to display.

 ## Institution Info ##